DrozmotiX/ioBroker.coronavirus-statistics/README.md

 ## Changelog

-### 0.4.6 Hide unused tables in advanced settings
+### 0.4.x Hiding unused tables in advanced settings and bugfixes
 * (DutchmanNL  & AlCalzone) Code optimations
-* (DutchmanNL) Hide unused tables in advanced settings
+* (DutchmanNL) Hiding unused tables in advanced settings
 * (DutchmanNL) BugFix : Issues with integration test solved
+* (DutchmanNL) BugFix : Deletion of unselected federal states and countys (Germany)
+* (DutchmanNL) BugFix : Button only respond when clicking on lable (not all browser)
 * (DutchmanNL) BugFix : Ensure incorrect created states for "countryInfo" are removed

 ### 0.4.5 Countries for Germany added